fl4p/fugu-mppt-doc/Power Measurements.md

 # Measurments Equipment

-I use to power monitors on bread board.
-Both monitors are single-point calibrated with Keithley DMM6500.
+I used to power monitors, both single-point calibrated with Keithley DMM6500.

 A cooling Fan is important.
 Semiconductors lose conductivity with increasing temperature.
 For consistent test results, temperatures must stay constant.